 - You are responsible for checking canvas announcements daily.
 I recommend having canvas announcements forwarded to your email. - Class rosters are provided to the instructor with the student's legal name.
 I will gladly honor your request to address you by an alternate name or gender pronoun.
 Please advise me of this preference early in the semester so that I may make appropriate changes to my records.
-Feel free to speak to me in person or email me: rhubbard2@gulfcoast.edu a.
-"Cheating" includes but is not limited to the use of any unauthorized assistance in taking quizzes, tests, or examinations; dependence upon the aid of sources beyond those authorized by the instructor in writing papers, preparing reports, solving problems, or carrying out other assignments; the acquisition without permission of tests or other academic materials belonging to a member of the College's faculty.
+Feel free to speak to me in person or email me: jsimpson8@gulfcoast.edu report every instance of student academic misconduct to the college for inclusion in the student's records.

 Academic Integrity Policy - Honest participation in academic endeavors fosters an environment in which optimal learning can take place and is consistent with the college's mission.
-Academic misconduct is destructive to the spirit of an educational environment and therefore will not be tolerated.
+Academic misconduct, including cheating or plagiarism, is destructive to the spirit of an educational environment.
+Social Science professors